theflash987/RUSplatting/README.md

 ## 3. Dataset

-- [**Submerged3D**](https://zenodo.org/records/15482420): Our newly collected dataset, it consists of four scenes, each containing 20 RGB 720p images focusing on shipwrecks captured in the deep sea.
+- **Submerged3D**: Our newly collected dataset, it consists of four scenes, each containing 20 RGB 720p images focusing on shipwrecks captured in the deep sea.
+  - Using our dataset via Hugging Face:
+    ```python
+    from datasets import load_dataset

+    # Login using e.g. `huggingface-cli login` to access this dataset
+    ds = load_dataset("theflash987/Submerged3D")
+    ```
+  - Or download the zip file directly from [Zenodo](https://zenodo.org/records/15482420).
 - **Processing your own scene**:
   - Please refer to the [Processing your own scenes](https://github.com/graphdeco-inria/gaussian-splatting?tab=readme-ov-file#processing-your-own-scenes) section from 3D Guassian Splatting.
   - In order to train with the interpolated frames, the interpolated frames **must be** named with a `_to_` flag.
 For example: `frame001_to_frame002.jpg`.